Burmese rebel Suu Kyi in first comments since coup - Times of India - Mind Of The Geek

 Burmese rebel Suu Kyi in first comments since coup – Times of India

-YANGON: Detained Burmese leader Aung San Suu Kyi on Monday expressed her contempt in her first public comments since her detention in a coup, vowing that her ousted political party “will exist as long as the people exist.”
+NAYPYIDAW, MYANMAR: Dropped Myanmar Chief Aung San Suu Kyi expressed her challenge on Monday as she made her first court appearance since the military detained her in a coup, vowing that her political party would live on.

+The military has killed more than 800 civilians in a crackdown on dissent, according to a local watch group.

-During her first in-person court appearance, Suu Kyi told her lawyer that she National League for Democracy “Would exist as long as the people exist”, even as the junta threatens to dissolve the party – which swept the elections in 2020 – for alleged electoral fraud.
+The junta threatened to dissolve Suu Kyi’s National League for Democracy (NLD) party – which swept the 2020 elections – for alleged electoral fraud.

-The Nobel Prize winner – who had not been seen in public since the coup – appeared “in good health and fully confident” during the 30-minute meeting, her lawyer Min Min told AFP Soe.
+The Nobel laureate – who has not been seen in public since the coup – appeared “in good health and fully confident” during the 30-minute meeting, her lawyer Min Min told AFP Soe.

-“She wants her people to stay healthy and said the NLD will exist as long as the people exist because it was founded for the people, ”she added.
+“She wants her people to stay healthy and has asserted that the NLD will exist as long as the people exist because it was founded for the people.”

+State media released footage of Suu Kyi, the first since she was arrested, sitting with Myo Aung and former NLD chairman Win Myint during the hearing.

-Suu Kyi has been hit with a series of criminal charges, including violating coronavirus restrictions during last year’s election campaign and possessing unlicensed walkie-talkies.
+She has been hit with a slew of criminal charges, including violating coronavirus restrictions during last year’s election campaign and possession of unlicensed walkie-talkies.

 There was a strong security presence in the capital Naypyidaw, an AFP correspondent said, with the road to the specially constructed courthouse blocked by police trucks.

-Suu Kyi had faced weeks of delays in her legal case and her lawyers had struggled to gain access to their client.
+There have been weeks of delays in Suu Kyi’s legal file, and her lawyers have struggled to access her.

-The next hearing was set for June 7, Min Min Soe said, adding that she had also met with former President Win Myint, who had been ousted and detained with Suu Kyi.
+The next hearing was set for June 7, Min Min Soe said, adding that she also met Win Myint, who had been ousted and detained with Suu Kyi.

+“It is difficult to say why this meeting was now allowed,” Richard Horsey, senior advisor on Myanmar to the International Crisis Group, told AFP.

+“But (this) certainly suggests that the regime is feeling more confident – despite the scale of the crisis and the ongoing resistance.”

 Asked about Suu Kyi’s political achievements, the military leader said: “In short, she did all she could.”